rishabhpurohit/C-Cplusplus-Data-Structures-Pract./cmake and make.md

 If you don't remember the name of your executable, the last line of the make output should tell you:

 [100%] Built target <your_executable_name>

+# CMake Step 6

+Now that your project builds correctly, try modifying one of the files.
+When you are ready to run the project again, you'll only need to run the make command from the build folder, and only that file will be compiled again.
+Try it now!

+In general, CMake only needs to be run once for a project, unless you are changing build options (e.g. using different build flags or changing where you store your files).

+Make will be able to keep track of which files have changed and compile only those that need to be compiled before building.

+Note: If you do re-run CMake, or if you are having problems with your build, it can be helpful to delete your build directory and start from scratch.
+Otherwise, some environment variables may not be reset correctly.

+# CMake Review

+Excellent work!
+You've now written a basic CMakeLists.txt file that builds a small project for you.

+CMake is a build system that uses text files named CMakeLists.txt to configure and build your project.
+Once the CMakeLists.txt is written, you only need the cmake and make commands to build your project again and again, so it is very convenient to use!

+Coming up, we will provide the CMakeLists.txt for your course project, and as you will see, it creates two executables and links several external libraries, so it will be a bit longer than the one you've just created.
+However, you should now have a better understanding of the mechanics of CMake, and you are ready to start experimenting with CMake on your own projects.